telerik/teststudio-docs/docs/features/project-explorer/overview.md

 - **Delete** - permanently remove the file or folder from disk.

 - **Rename** - edit the name of the test or folder.

-- **Exclude from Project** - remove the test or folder from the project, but keep it on disk.

 [1]: /img/features/project-explorer/overview/fig1.png
 [2]: /img/features/project-explorer/overview/fig2.png